Mycheaux/DB-conv/docs/readme.md

 ## Docker only

-Get the docker image using this `docker pull mycheaux/db-converter:1.0`.
+Get the Docker image using this `docker pull mycheaux/db-converter:1.0`.

-Get the image runing `docker run -it db-converter`.
+Get the image running `docker run -it db-converter`.

 You can specify config, input, and output volumes as follows and provide the required files as demonstrated in this repository: